Taste (Sabrina Carpenter song)

 "Taste" is a song by American singer Sabrina Carpenter from her sixth studio album, Short n' Sweet (2024).
 It was released through Island Records on August 23, 2024, as the third single from the album.
 Carpenter wrote it with songwriters Julia Michaels and Amy Allen and its producers John Ryan and Ian Kirkpatrick, with Julian Bunetta also contributing to production.
-Musically, "Taste" has been labeled as a combination of various pop and rock subgenres.
-Commercially, the song reached number one in Australia, Ireland, and the United Kingdom, as well as the top ten in fourteen additional countries, including the United States, where it peaked at number two.
+"Taste" incorporates pop and rock subgenres.

+Commercially, the song reached number one in Australia, Ireland, and the United Kingdom as well as the top five in Belgium, Canada, Iceland, Lebanon, Malaysia, the Netherlands, New Zealand, Norway, Singapore, and the United States.
 It also peaked at number two on the Billboard Global 200 chart.
-It has over one billion streams on Spotify.
+"Taste" has accumulated over one billion streams on Spotify.

 Background

 In January 2021, Sabrina Carpenter signed a recording contract with Island Records.
 She announced that she was working on her sixth studio album in March 2024, exploring new genres and expecting that it would herald a new chapter in her life.
 In anticipation of her performance at Coachella, Carpenter announced that a single called "Espresso" would be released on April 11, 2024.
 The song was a surprise success, becoming her first number one single on the Billboard Global 200 chart and her first song to enter the top five on the Billboard Hot 100.
 She followed this with "Please Please Please" on June 6, 2024, which reached number one on the Billboard Hot 100.

 Preceding an official announcement, billboards bearing tweets about Carpenter's height began appearing throughout New York City.
 On June 3, 2024, she announced that the album, titled Short n' Sweet, would be released by Island Records on August 23, 2024, and revealed its cover artwork.
 The tracklist was revealed on July 9, 2024.

 Carpenter wrote the song "Taste" with songwriters Julia Michaels and Amy Allen and its producers John Ryan and Ian Kirkpatrick, with Julian Bunetta also contributing to production.
 The song served as a single alongside the album's release.
 According to Papers Erica Campbell, it features Carpenter candidly addressing the complexities of relationship issues with the lyrics: "I've been known to share.
 You'll just have to taste me when he's kissing you".
 When asked about the song's bold topic in the interview, Carpenter said, "I will write any song.
 It doesn't mean I'll put it out, but I'll write it.
 I think the series of unfortunate events I've encountered in relationships are no secret to people who know me or think they know me."